Rail Project FAQs

 What are the main impacts to RTD service during the downtown rail work?

-Will the H and D lines stop at Auraria West this summer?
+Will the D Line stop at Auraria West this summer?

 What services will be available at Colfax at Auraria Station this summer?